giantswarm/operatorkit/docs/metrics_provider.md

-In Azure we have the [`azure-operator` project](https://github.com/giantswarm/azure-operator) and its [separate associated collector](https://github.com/giantswarm/azure-collector) to metrics about e.g. ARM Deployments.
+In Azure we have the [`azure-operator` project](https://github.com/giantswarm/azure-operator) and its [separate associated collector](https://github.com/giantswarm/azure-collector) to emit metrics about e.g. ARM Deployments.
 These metrics are used for alerting on on deployments being in failed state or stuck in upgrading.

 In [`operatorkit` we implement a Prometheus